 All arriving luggage is X-rayed for bottles since the importation of alcohol is prohibited.
 Any found is kept in bond for the visitor's departure.
 However, that’s when homeward-bound alcohol-lugging passengers hit a snag as bottles (unless purchased from – and properly wrapped and sealed by – the airport’s duty-free shop) won’t be allowed on board departing flights.

-Taxis charge between 15 and 20 Maldivian rufiyaas (US$1=Rf15.34) for most trips with an extra Rf5-10 for luggage.
+Taxis charge between 25 and 30 Maldivian rufiyaas (US$1=Rf15.40) for most trips with an extra Rf5-10 for luggage.
 However, if your feet will transport you in the heat, the island’s size (not much more than a single square mile in area) means most places are within a 20-minute walk.

 Within the 12-hectare grounds are ocean villas and tree houses each with at least 133sq m of stretch-room.
 The presidential Villa Laalu goes up to a whopping 957sq m.
 Expect aircon, iPods and docks, DVD players, espresso machines, a pillow menu, and Man Friday butlers.
-Guests will be able to pop over to Gan to ride bicycles the 17km length of five scenic, causeway-connected islands.
+Guests can pop over to Gan to ride bicycles the 17km length of five scenic, causeway-connected islands.
 More than 25 dive sites are within striking distance of this resort including the coral-encrusted wreck of British Loyalty just 30 minutes away.

 Other pioneers can stay on Gan at the Equator Village created out of accommodation that once served British Royal Air Force personnel.
 The causeway and new highway links Gan with other non-tourist islands in the Addu Atoll group, so visitors can actually meet islanders as well as hotel staff.

 The right choice of resort in the Maldives is vital since it is not possible to leave and go down the street to another hotel if the selected one doesn't suit.
 With the sole exception of Kuramathi, all the islands dedicated to holidays have only one resort apiece.
 There is no ferry service between resorts, although there are boats and seaplanes daily to the airport island of Hulhule.
-Pick from top-drawer – and flashy – Maldives luxury resorts, soothing Maldives spa resorts, or go for something simpler.
+Pick from top-drawer – and flashy – getaways, soothing spa resorts, or go for something simpler.
 There's something for everybody.

 Few visitors arrive without having made a reservation in advance and most holidays are sold on the "package" principle that includes airfare and transfers.
 A good local travel agent (such as Inner Maldives, www.innermaldives.com) can arrange accommodation for independent travellers.
 Single travellers in search of romance will be guided to islands with a lot of single guests, or advised to try another country.

 Resorts in North Malé Atoll close to the airport are popular with those who feel they have travelled enough by the time they arrive and want only a short boat ride to sprawl on the beach.